tinawng/Blog/content/posts/reverse-engineering-a-streaming-website-ep-1.md

 Thank you for reading, hope you like it 🙏

-Be sure that I will continue posting this kind of reverse engineer little stories.
+Be sure that I will continue posting this kind of reverse engineering little stories.
 This was quite an easy one and only take about 30 to 45min to solve.
 Hope to find a more harder one in the futur 💪